Habits of frugal (but fun!) families

 Frugal can be fun -- seriously!
 Use these seven tips to keep your family’s budget on track while still doing what you love and enjoying life.

 1. Be entertained in new ways.
-Take advantage of socially-distanced free entertainment at events like drive-through parades and drive-in concerts, and destinations like outdoor farmers’ markets.
+Take advantage of free entertainment at events like parades and concerts, and destinations like outdoor farmers’ markets.

 2. Enjoy free fun year-round.
 Every season offers different forms of free fun -- watch an outdoor movie under the stars in the summer, hop on a hayride at an apple orchard or pumpkin patch in the fall, skate circles at your local ice rink in the winter, and visit your local museum on a “free admission” day in the spring.